KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 ``KeyboardInputViewController`` has a ``KeyboardInputViewController/performAutocomplete()`` function that you can call at any time to perform an autocomplete operation for the typed text.

-A successful autocomplete operation will update the controller's ``AutocompleteContext``.
-You can use its ``AutocompleteContext/suggestions`` in any way you like or use the ``AutocompleteToolbar`` to display and apply autocomplete suggestions automatically.
+A successful autocomplete operation will update the controller's ``AutocompleteContext`` instance, after which the ``AutocompleteContext/suggestions`` can be used in any way you like.

+One way to use an autocomple result, is to pass its suggestions to an ``AutocompleteToolbar``, which will display and apply autocomplete suggestions automatically.

 If you ever need to reset the current autocomplete state, you can call ``KeyboardInputViewController/resetAutocomplete()`` to reset any existing suggestions.

 The controller has a ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
-By default, the text document proxy's current word will be used, but you can override ``KeyboardInputViewController/autocompleteText`` and customize this in any way you want.
+By default, the text document proxy's text before the input cursor will be used, but you can override it to customize the behavior in any way you want.

 You can override ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` as well, to customize the default autocomplete behavior.